GaspardCLD/GeoBoss/README.md

 - Leaderboard: A leaderboard displays the top players and their scores.
 - User-Friendly Interface: The application features a clean, responsive and intuitive UI designed with Tailwind CSS.

+## Database

+The application relies on a MySQL database to store city data from INSEE and user scores.
+Ensure you have the necessary database set up with the required tables before running the back-end.

 ## Installation

 To run GeoBoss locally, follow these steps: